suvam0451/dhaaga/README.md

 style="margin-right:8px"/>

 **Dhaaga** is an SNS app designed to enhance your social networking experience.
-By retrofitting the core SNS features, it brings you useful tools to easily follow your interests, discover new topics and connect with your friends—all from within a single app.
+By retrofitting the core SNS features, it brings you useful tools to easily keep up-to date, discover new topics and connect with your friends—all from within a single app.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>